-The broad region and limitations of remote island communication is a challenge unique to communications efforts within the Pacific Islands.
-The PICCC coordinates with partners and resource managers not only in Hawai'i, but also the western and south Pacific.
-Time differences are vital to consider during the scheduling of meetings, phone calls, or any form of information exchange.
+The broad region and limitations of remote island communication is a challenge unique to communications efforts within the Pacific islands.
+The PICCC coordinates with partners and resource managers not only in Hawai'i, but also the western Pacific and the Samoan archipelago.
+Time differences are vital to consider during the scheduling of meetings, phone calls, or any other form of interaction.
 In addition, the methods of communication must also be considered when dealing with more remote islands.
-Presently, those people living on remote islands do not have access to reliable and secure internet and phone connections.
-This must be taken into account when planning meetings, webinars and phone conferences.
+Often, these islands do not have access to reliable and secure internet and phone connections.
+This must be taken into account when planning meetings, webinars, and phone conferences.
 Alternatives may need to be identified for group communication, such as meetings and webinars.

 Organizational time limitations will also be a challenge to communication.
-Each partner and affiliate organization with which the PICCC is interacting has its own time limitations.
+Each partner and affiliate organization with which the PICCC is communicating has its own time limitations within the organization.
 When discussing collaborative actions, these time limitations must be identified and addressed.

 The translation and use of information that is inherently uncertain is a challenge that all climate change-focused organizations face.
 As cutting edge climate change science and research will be used to inform the PICCC's Adaptation Initiatives and other on-the-ground adaptation actions, this is a particular concern.
-However, as with all climate change science and any uncertain information in general, the information delivered to audiences will be the best available and delivered with the caveat that it is subject to modification as science improves in the future.
+However, as with all climate change science and projections, the information delivered to audiences will be the best available and delivered along with the caveat that it is subject to change or amendment as science improves in the future.
 Management plans that are iterative in nature are best suited to utilize this information, as any changes in information can be identified and addressed.

 Finally, a looming challenge for any organization that works with climate change is the belief held by some that climate change is not a real or pressing issue.
-This is a challenge that needs to be addressed scientifically, politically, and in the realm of public affairs.
-There remain many decision-makers in key positions of power who still do not believe that climate change exists, or alternatively may understand that climate change exists but do not believe that the United States or other key powers should do anything to either mitigate or adapt to climate change.
-The influence they employ against funding and supporting climate change initiatives is a major challenge to any organization that works in this realm.
+This is a challenge to be addressed scientifically, politically, and in the realm of public affairs.
+There remain many decision-makers in key positions of power who still do not believe that climate change exists, or alternatively may understand that climate change exists but do not believe that the United States or other key powers should be doing anything to either mitigate or adapt to climate change.
+The influence they apply against funding and supporting climate change initiatives is a major challenge to any organization that works in this realm.